IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

+## Preamble

+... link to preamble with images here ...

+## Ontologies

-## Only terms from following ontologies are acceptable for annotating the metadata:
+__Only__ terms from following ontologies are acceptable for annotating the metadata:

 ##### Sample Ontologies